-■ Expands the statutory authorization for the creation of a school zone for certain preschools that are located on a street or highway with a speed limit of 45 m.p.h. or more to include streets or highways within ODOT's jurisdiction.
+■ Expands a current law authorization for the creation of a school zone for certain preschools that are located on a street or highway with a 45 m.p.h. or more speed limit under a county's jurisdiction to include streets or highways within ODOT's jurisdiction.